conniexhe/KnotAli/README.md

     (((((((..[([....])].(((((.......))))).....(((([.......])))))))))))....
     -11.61

     For each sequence, KnotAli gives the minimum free energy and structure given the restricted structure found in the covariation step.

 #### Example Info:

     The three examples were aligned using the MUSCLE software (doi:10.1186/1471-2105-5-113).
     The first example: align_ex1.fa was compiled of 100 tRNA sequences in FASTA format.
-The results of running KnotAli on this example can also be found in align_sol1.txt. align_ex2.fa, also in FASTA format, is comprised of 100 RNaseP sequences and its structures are found in align_sol2.txt.
+    The results of running KnotAli on thisexample can also be found in align_sol1.txt. align_ex2.fa, also in FASTA format, is comprised of 100 RNaseP sequences and its structures are found in align_sol2.txt.
     Lastly, align_ex3.aln is an example file in CLUSTAL format.
 It was comprised of 100 SRP sequences,